timewave-computer/timewave-computer.github.io/_posts/2024-05-01-liquid-restaking.md

 *1. Managing duration with markets or rate limits*

 Some depositors may be willing to make durational commitments in return for higher rewards, particularly institutional players or DAOs with extended time horizons.
 With longer commitments on the depositor side, the LRT would be able to safely make commitments to AVSs with comparable duration.
-Committed capital could be modulated by issuing bonds of discrete lengths and reward allocations, thereby creating a market for interest rates.
+Committed capital could be modulated by issuing bonds of discrete lengths and fractional reward allocations, thereby creating a market for interest rates.
 Alternatively, the LRT could put in place a withdrawal queue, and structure a market for exit priority.

 *2. Creating synthetic assets to maximize capital efficiency*